 - If you’re into hiking and fishing, there are some excellent places to visit including Mount Rushmore, Badlands National Park and Sioux Falls to name a few.

 - It has a strong economy, no doubt about that.
 Rated as one of the only states that has almost $3 trillion in bank assets, its lax banking laws allow for this.

 - Due to the lack of population, you get more space to live.
-There is a sense of personal freedom when moving there from any other state, for example Washington or Wyoming.
+There is a sense of personal freedom when moving there from any other state, for example California or New Hampshire.
 With this, the population rate is very low.

 - Did we mention there is no state income tax?
 Yes, that’s what we said.

 - It has a good reputation for higher education.
 So, if your looking to school your kids, you’ve come to the right place.